PJR23/First-Website-v2/README.md

 2. **View the Website:**

-    - You should see the updated website interface with the new design and functionality as per the HTML, CSS, and JavaScript files.
+    - You should see the updated website interface with the new design and functionality as per the HTML (with JavaScript) and CSS files.

 3. **Development Mode:**